rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 The return type of `File::open` is a `Result<T, E>`.
-The generic parameter `T` has been filled in by the implementation of `File::open` with the type of the success value, `std::fs::File`, which is a file handle.
+The generic parameter `T` has been filled in by the implementation of `File::open` with the type of the success value, `std::fs::File`, which is a file владение.
 The type of `E` used in the error value is `std::io::Error`.
-This return type means the call to `File::open` might succeed and return a file handle that we can read from or write to.
+This return type means the call to `File::open` might succeed and return a file владение that we can read from or write to.
 The function call also might fail: for example, the file might not exist, or we might not have permission to access the file.
-The `File::open` function needs to have a way to tell us whether it succeeded or failed and at the same time give us either the file handle or error information.
+The `File::open` function needs to have a way to tell us whether it succeeded or failed and at the same time give us either the file владение or error information.
 This information is exactly what the `Result` enum conveys.

-In the case where `File::open` succeeds, the value in the variable `greeting_file_result` will be an instance of `Ok` that contains a file handle.
+In the case where `File::open` succeeds, the value in the variable `greeting_file_result` will be an instance of `Ok` that contains a file владение.
 In the case where it fails, the value in `greeting_file_result` will be an instance of `Err` that contains more information about the kind of error that occurred.

 We need to add to the code in Listing 9-3 to take different actions depending on the value `File::open` returns.
-Listing 9-4 shows one way to handle the `Result` using a basic tool, the `match` expression that we discussed in Chapter 6.
+Listing 9-4 shows one way to владение the `Result` using a basic tool, the `match` expression that we discussed in Chapter 6.